ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 alright because it keeps a reference to `chan` from its environment.

 ## Partial Function Applications
-Let's define a plus function which just adds two integers:
+Let's define a `plus` function, which just adds two integers:

 ```ocaml
 # let plus a b =